roberto-triumph/triumph4php/docs/php-linter.md

 elsewhere; if triumph4php checked variables in the global scope then all of you template files would have errors!

+##The linter does not look like its showing me uninitialized variables.
+What gives?##

+There is one instance where uninitialized variable detection is not working right now: during function calls.
+For example:

+	function performWork() {
+		logDebug($myVar);
+	}

+Here, `$myVar` should be labelled as uninitialized, but triump4php's linter does not do so.
+There is a valid reason for this: PHP allows use of uninitialized variables that to be passed by reference and initialized by the function that is called.
+An example of this is the preg_match function

+	preg_match('string', 'this is a long string', $arrMatches);
+	var_dump($arrMatches);

+In this example, `$arrMatches` is not initialized in the code, but the function that is called initializes it.

+Initially, triumph4php's linter had labelled this as an error.
+However, while testing the linter against various open source projects, there was quite a bit of false positives since preg_match is a pretty common function and many people use the function like in the example.
+Later on, the triumph4php linter will be updated to take into account the fact that the argument is passed by reference or not, and flag errors accordingly.

 #Unknown identifiers#
 triumph4php's linter can also warn you about calling functions, methods, or classes that do not exist.
 In order for this check to work, you need to create and